Rúben Micael

 Rúben Micael Freitas da Ressureição (born 19 August 1986), known as Micael, is a Portuguese former professional footballer who played as a midfielder.

 He totalled 206 Primeira Liga games and 19 goals over ten seasons, representing Nacional, Porto, Braga, Paços de Ferreira and Vitória de Setúbal, winning seven major honours with the second team and a further one with the third.
 He also had spells in Spain, China and Israel.

-A full Portuguese international since 2011, Micael was part of the squad at Euro 2012.
+A full Portugal international since 2011, Micael was part of the squad at Euro 2012.

 Club career

 Early years and Nacional

 Born in Câmara de Lobos, Madeira, Micael started his career with local C.F.
 União, making his professional debut at the age of 17.
 For the 2008–09 season, he moved across the island to sign with Primeira Liga club C.D.
 Nacional.

 In that first year, in which Nacional qualified for the UEFA Europa League, Micael, almost never an undisputed starter, featured heavily, scoring notably in a 3–1 home win against S.L.
 Benfica on 2 May 2009.
 The previous month, he played for Portugal B in a 2–0 victory over Romania.

-Micael started the 2009–10 campaign established in the side's starting XI, notably netting twice against FC Zenit Saint Petersburg in the Europa League's last qualifying round, first in the 4–3 home win then adding a last-minute effort in Russia for the 1–1 draw.
+Micael started the 2009–10 campaign established in the side's starting XI, notably netting twice against FC Zenit Saint Petersburg in the Europa League's last qualifying round, first in the 4–3 home win then adding a last-minute goal in Russia for the 1–1 draw.